mohitj2401/quize_beckendV2/README.md

     1. Allow to uploads from excel file
     2. Teachers can see all the student who attended their quiz and also can download quiz result
     3. Owner can manage every thing
+    4. Permission package added